General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: Input for Radiative Transfer Simulations with

 \section{Input for Radiative Transfer Simulations with \possis}

 To produce the kilonova light curves, we use the Monte Carlo radiative transfer code \possis~\cite{Bulla:2019muo,Bulla:2022mwo}. \possis\ allows for using 3D ejecta data as input to generate a grid.
 The required input data represents a snapshot of the ejecta at a reference time $t_0$ and includes the density and electron fraction of the ejected material.
 We use here the unbound rest-mass density $D_u$.
-For the performed NSbh simulation, the electron fraction $Y_e$ is not available since it is not evolved for piecewise polytrope EoSs.
+For the performed NSbh simulation, the electron fraction $Y_e$ is unavailable since it is not evolved for piecewise polytrope EoSs.
 The evolution of $Y_e$ using tabulated EoS was implemented in \bam\ only after our simulation had begun; cf.~\cite{Gieg:2022mut}.
 Hence, we determine the electron fraction $Y_e$ by considering an entropy indicator $\hat{S} = p/p\left(T=0\right)$.
-In general, the entropy indicator $\hat{S}$ is high when the thermal component of the pressure $p_{\rm th}$ is high.
+The entropy indicator $\hat{S}$ is generally high when the thermal component of the pressure $p_{\rm th}$ is high.
 Therefore, we assume a higher $\hat{S}$ for ejecta caused by shock heating than for ejecta caused by tidal disruption.
 Accordingly, we set a higher or lower electron fraction $Y_e$; similar to previous studies where we used \possis\ to compute light curves from \bam\ data (see, e.g., \cite{Neuweiler:2022eum}), we choose a threshold $\hat{S}_{\rm th} = 50$ and set the electron fraction of grid cells with $\hat{S} > \hat{S}_{\rm th}$ to $Y_e = 0.3$ and for $\hat{S} < \hat{S}_{\rm th}$ to $Y_e = 0.15$.
-Since tidal disruption is the main source of ejecta for NSbh merger, the majority of the grid cells have $Y_e$ set to the lower value.
-In Fig.~\ref{fig:ejecta}, maps of density, electron fraction, and temperature used as input for \possis\ are shown in the $x-y$, $x - z$, and $y - z$ plane.
+Since tidal disruption is the main source of ejecta for the NSbh merger, the majority of the grid cells have $Y_e$ set to the lower value.

 In principle, tidal tails in a BHNS merger can have lower $Y_e$ values.
 However, the opacity grid used here,~\cite{Tanaka:2019iqp}, is limited to $Y_e \geq 0.1$, and opacities for $Y_e \approx 0.10$ are underestimated since the contribution from actinides is not included.
 Therefore, we chose $Y_e = 0.15$ as the lowest value.